 Each of these events made me look at the world, at the horses, at everything in my life in a new light.
 Each time they surprised me, made me wonder, made me question what I thought I knew.
 These experiences gave me so many questions, so many mysteries, many of which I still struggle with today, years afterwards.
 But they all filled me with wonder, with delight, with thanks for these extraordinary gifts, and in the process, made me very humble.

 I no longer believe that I am unique as a human.

 I no longer look to just other humans for answers.

 I no longer look to other humans for the best questions.
 Although I hope that together you can help me towards the answers.

 I know there is a grace, there is a wisdom for us to find.

-The best things come not from us but through us.
+And I finally understand that the best things come not from us, but through us.
 Which is why this story and the books that follow are signed as authored - by Kjrsos - The Guiding Light of the Horse.
-Because it is their voice we need to hear.
-Important I believe to honour the true authors of what follows.
+Because it is their voice, we need to hear.
+Honouring the true authors of what follows.

 Nadja Caroline Kostiuk - The Naming of my Birth